wbirkmaier/wilxc/README.md

 #A web based xencenter type control panel and console in alpha for XenServer 6
 What is done:
-+Can query the xenserver for all running VMs
++ Can query the xenserver for all running VMs
-+Display all VMs and allow stopping, starting, pause, snapshot, reboot, force reboot and shutdown.
++ Display all VMs and allow stopping, starting, pause, snapshot, reboot, force reboot and shutdown.
-+Can display properties of VM.
++ Can display properties of VM.
-+Framework in place for authentiaction via msyql
++ Framework in place for authentiaction via msyql

 What needs work:
-+Improve query times
++ Improve query times
-+Create VMs from template
++ Create VMs from template
-+Authentication for users
++ Authentication for users
-+Pull configs to up date tool bar
++ Pull configs to up date tool bar

 #Install steps